 There is no separate authentication of the UE to support AKMA functionality.
-Instead, it reuses the 5G primary authentication procedure executed e.g. during the UE Registration to authenticate the UE.
+Instead, AKMA reuses the 5G primary authentication procedure executed e.g. during the UE Registration to authenticate the UE.
 A successful 5G primary authentication results in KAUSF being stored at the AUSF and the UE.

 Figure 6.1-1: Deriving AKMA root key after primary authentication

-During the primary authentication procedure, the AUSF interacts with the UDM in order to fetch authentication information such as subscription credentials (e.g. AKA Authentication vectors) and the authentication method using the Nudm_UEAuthentication_Get Request service operation.
-In the response, the UDM may also indicate to the AUSF whether AKMA keys need to be generated for the UE.
-If the AUSF receives the AKMA indication from the UDM, the AUSF shall store the KAUSF and generate the AKMA Anchor Key (KAKMA) and the A-KID from KAUSF after the primary authentication procedure is successfully completed.
+1. During the primary authentication procedure, the AUSF interacts with the UDM in order to fetch authentication information such as subscription credentials (e.g. AKA Authentication vectors) and the authentication method using the Nudm_UEAuthentication_Get Request service operation.

+2. In the response, the UDM may also indicate to the AUSF whether AKMA keys need to be generated for the UE.

+3. If the AUSF receives the AKMA indication from the UDM, the AUSF shall store the KAUSF and generate the AKMA Anchor Key (KAKMA) and the A-KID from KAUSF after the primary authentication procedure is successfully completed.

+The UE shall generate the AKMA Anchor Key (KAKMA) and the A-KID from the KAUSF before initiating communication with an AKMA Application Function (step 1 in clause 6.2).

-After AKMA key material is generated, the AUSF shall send the generated A-KID, and KAKMA to the AAnF together with the UE SUPI using the Naanf_AKMA_KeyRegistration Request service operation.
+4. After AKMA key material is generated, the AUSF shall send the generated A-KID, and KAKMA to the AAnF together with the UE SUPI using the Naanf_AKMA_KeyRegistration Request service operation.
 The AAnF shall store the latest information sent by the AUSF.

-NOTE 1: The AUSF need not store any AKMA key material after delivery to the AAnF.The UE shall generate the AKMA Anchor Key (KAKMA) and the A-KID from the KAUSF before initiating communication with an AKMA Application Function.
+NOTE 1: The AUSF need not store any AKMA key material after delivery to the AAnF.

+5. The AAnF sends the response to the AUSF using the Naanf_AKMA_KeyRegistration Response service operation.

 A-KID identifies the KAKMA key of the UE from which other AKMA keys are derived.